arnholm/premake5cb/README.md

 ```
 ### Project defaults
-There are  tabs for defining premake5 code snippets for workspace, project and configuration filters (the workspace defaults work in the same way as the project defaults, except on workspace level).
+There are  tabs for defining premake5 code snippets for workspace, project and configuration filters (the workspace defaults work in the same way as the project defaults, only on workspace level).
 These settings are applied before the Code::Blocks projects are examined, so they are to be considered initial default values.

 **Figure 4 - Project defaults**